Learn how to make the best Vegan Gluten-free Sugar Cookies that are also oil-free, yet so buttery, sweet, soft and delicious! Just 8 ingredients!

 Today's post is all about cookies.
-Easy Vegan Sugar Cookies.
+Easy Vegan Gluten-free Sugar Cookies.
 My reader Paula wrote me back in September asking me to create a classic sugar cookie for Christmas, which are her favorite cookies.
 When she specifically asked it to be a much healthier version than the traditional, I knew it would be a challenge.
-She wanted to still be able to enjoy the classic cookie, but be healthier and plant-based, so she and her husband could enjoy them.
 It was really important to her that they be oil-free.
 I, personally, have never seen or had a butter/oil-free sugar cookie, have you?
 I knew this would take some major testing.
 But I specialize in oil-free and gluten-free vegan cookie recipes!

 Blanched Almond Flour (this is where the cookies get the majority of moisture from and a nice chew to the cookie)